HugoFernandes2343/LAPR4_2017-2018/docs/README.md

 ### IPC06 - Workbook Sharing

-- **IPC06.1 - A Page that displays all private Workbooks (all workbooks are by default private to the user)**

-- **IPC06.2 - A Page that displays public Workbooks.
-In the Workbook View it should be possible to make the Workbook public.**
+- **IPC06.1 - Private Workbooks**

+	The "Home" page should only display the workbooks that are created by the authenticated user.
+These workbooks are considered private to the user.
+It should be possible to open, rename or delete a selected workbook in this page/view.

+- **IPC06.2 - Public Workbooks**

+	It should be possible to make workbooks public.
+A public workbook is a workbooks that can be accessed by all users.
+The "Home" page should now be able to display private and public workbooks.
+It should be possible to apply filters to this view/page to display only private or public workbooks with specific names or descriptions (the application should accepted regular expressions to filter the workbooks).
+Public and private workbooks should have some visual distinction (e.g, icon).

-- **IPC06.3 - A page with the workbooks that others have shared.**
+- **IPC06.3 - Share Workbooks**

+	It should be possible to apply individual sharing options to each workbook.
+A workbook can now be shared with only specific users.
+In this context, a public workbooks is simply a workbook that is shared with everyone.
+Also, the share should have a type: view, read-only, write.
+View only allows the listing of the name and description of the workbook.
+Read-only allow to open the workbooks but not to change it.
+Write should allow full edition.

 ### IPC07 - Collaborative Workbook Editing